 - General Information: Augusta County hosts an event in the fall to collect used oil, antifreeze, gas solvents, oil based paints, acids, pesticides and herbicides from residents for proper disposal or recycling.
+The County hosts this event in collaboration with Staunton and Waynesboro.
 Events are posted on the website and contain locations and items collected prior to the events.
 The County allows participation from neighboring Staunton and Waynesboro city residents, as well as, County residents.
 The County records vehicle origin and documents the type and tonnage of hazardous waste collected. - Objective and Expected Results the Household Hazardous Waste Collection event provides residence an opportunity to dispose of hazardous or hard to dispose of items.
 Through this event the community members can safely dispose of potentially harmful and environmentally damaging items along with learning what those items are and why they are dangerous. - Implementation Schedule: The County will continue to host this event every year while continually improving by reaching more residence. - Method to Determine Effectiveness: Effectiveness will be determined by the total number flyers for this event.

-- Review of BMP: The event was held on October 13, 2019.
+- Review of BMP: The event was held on September 18, 2021.
 The County along with the Regional Landfill worked together to collected hazardous material from citizens of Augusta County, and Cities of Waynesboro and Staunton.
-Due to delays from hurricane the date was pushed back to October instead of September.
-Total vehicles that came to event: 265, 140 were from Augusta County.
+Total vehicles that came to event: 324, 178 were from Augusta County.
 Citizens of Augusta County were notified by the local newspapers, County, School Library and Service Authority websites and distribution of more than 9,000 flyers at the County Government Center, Elementary Schools and Augusta Regional landfill. - Program Plan Revisions: Program Plan revisions were not necessary at this time.